awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-iam-policies.md

 }
 ```

-Similarly, you might want to create an IAM role that allows access for COPY and UNLOAD operations, but excludes Redshift Spectrum access\.
+Similarly, you might want to create an IAM role that allows access for COPY operations, but excludes Redshift Spectrum access\.
 To do so, include a condition that denies access for the user agent "AWS Redshift/Spectrum"\.
 The following policy allows access to an Amazon S3 bucket with the exception of Redshift Spectrum\.

 ```
 {